natep90/Hotel-Website/README.md

-Group project from MSc Internet & MM course
+Project from MSc (Internet & MM module)
 - Build of a functional hotel website using (HTML/CSS/JS/Node) with a functional booking system.